rbontekoe/BAWJ/docs/src/chapter7.md

 [ Info: HTMLWriter: rendering HTML pages.
 ```

-"""info

 ##### Step 3: Display the Generated Documentation in the Browser.

-The code in make.jl creates HTML folders and files in `docs/build`.
+The code in `make.jl` creates HTML folders and files in `docs/build`.
 You can look at the result in your browser.

 Step | Action | Comment |
 | :--- | :--- | :--- |